kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 In case there is change media between audio and video, app should call `player.getSettings().setHideVideoViews(false)` in order to make the video surface visible again.

-Default value for this api is false and `player.getSettings().setHideVideoViews(false)` should be called again if changing media between audio only and video.
+Default value for this API is false and `player.getSettings().setHideVideoViews(false)` should be called again if changing media between audio only and video.

 ##### Example: